Register Company Name: Everything You Need to Know

 With trademark registration, protection of a business name from infringement or litigation is relatively simple, as the registrant holds the title to the name.
 Consult with an attorney to discuss a legal issue related to a trademark dispute.
 USPTO trademark examination specialists can also provide detailed information about trademark registration, and filing dispute in the case of violation.
 Having formal USPTO certification is the best method of retaining a business name.

 If you need help registering a company name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.